khan-skadi/filter-users/README.md

-# Filter Functionality for a list of
+# Filter a list of users

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).